Project Peach

 Things you can do to help with supraventricular tachycardia (SVT)

-If your episodes of SVT only last a few minutes and do not bother you, you may not need treatment.
+If your episodes of supraventricular tachycardia (SVT) only last a few minutes and do not bother you, you may not need treatment.

 You can make changes to your lifestyle to reduce your chances of having episodes, such as: